Achmet Borumborad: True identity

-Borbumborad fell in love with, and married, the sister of a well-known surgeon anatomist named William Hartigan (c.1766-1812), who lived at 8 South King Street (and later 3 Kildare Street).
+Much of what is recorded of Borumborad derives from the memoirs of Jonah Barrington, including the entry in the 2009 Dictionary of Irish Biography.
+According to this account, Borbumborad fell in love with, and married, the sister of a well-known surgeon anatomist named William Hartigan (c.1766-1812), who lived at 8 South King Street (and later 3 Kildare Street).
 Borumbadad eventually revealed his true identity to this woman after being required to shave his beard and convert to Christianity in order to prove his devotion to her.
 An account of this event was recorded by a friend of the Hartigans named Miss Owen.
 The woman's first name is unknown, but a 1954 article in the Irish Press by historian Desmond Ryan states that she was an "actress of some notoriety", and that Borbumborad "subsequently abandoned her".

-After revealing his true identity, "many people lost faith in the baths" and Borbumborad (Joyce) subsequently vanished from the historical record.
-His fate thereafter is unknown.

-Writing his memoirs in the late eighteenth century, Jonah Barrington noted that "I regret that I never inquired as to Joyce’s subsequent career, nor can I say whether he is or not still in the land of the living."
+Barrington's account concludes that, after revealing his true identity, "many people lost faith in the baths" and "I regret that I never inquired as to Joyce’s subsequent career, nor can I say whether he is or not still in the land of the living."
 Desmond Ryan, as well as historian Richard Robert Madden, claim that the name Patrick Joyce may also have been a pseudonym, and that the man may actually have been a Dublin-based tradesman by the name of William Cairns, or Kearns.

+Murat R. Şiviloğlu in a 2024 article casts doubt over much of Barrington's account, including the name Joyce and the Hartigan connection. Şiviloğlu says Borumborad was really William Cairns, of "a distinguished Ulster Scots family".
+His first wife was Agnes Gregg (died 1785), sister of Belfast merchant William Gregg (died 1782).
+Their eldest son Nathaniel Cairns (born 1759) became William Gregg's heir; another son, William Cairns, was father of Hugh Cairns (1819–1885), who became Lord High Chancellor of Great Britain and was ennobled as Earl Cairns. Şiviloğlu says Borumborad's imposture was exposed by Bartholomew Dominiceti, who ran a London Turkish bathhouse and believed Borumborad had stolen his patents and investors.
+After his first wife's death, Cairns/Borumborad married 18-year-old actress Catherine Ann Egan, daughter of a Kilkenny surgeon; she was rumoured in the 1790s to have eloped with a baronet from Limerick.
+Borumborad may be the medical William Cairns recorded in 1793 in the Bengal Presidency.